flipperdevices/flipperzero-firmware/plugins/basic_scenes/README.md

 ## Scenes

-A scene will use a module to display the user interface on the Flipper Zero.
-The module for the scene will also handle the user input.
+A scene uses a module to display the user interface on the Flipper Zero.
+The module for the scene also handles the user input.
 The scene manager will display the scene and handle the transition between scenes.
 The scene manager will call the scene's on_enter function when the scene is displayed.
+The scene manager will call the scene's on_event function when a custom event is invoked.
 The scene manager will call the scene's on_exit function when the scene is no longer displayed.
-The scene manager will call the scene's on_event function when a custom event is invoked.

 Our application will have the following scenes:

-- BasicScenesMainMenuScene - The main menu scene
+- BasicScenesMainMenuScene - The main menu scene.
-- BasicScenesLotteryScene - The lottery number generator scene
+- BasicScenesLotteryScene - The lottery number generator scene.
-- BasicScenesGreetingNameScene - The greeting name scene
+- BasicScenesGreetingInputScene - The greeting name input scene.
-- BasicScenesGreetingMessageScene - The greeting message scene
+- BasicScenesGreetingMessageScene - The greeting message scene.

 ## Modules / Views